• Skip to primary navigation

 • Shredded Vegan Cheddar Cheese

-I like to make a batch of burritos to keep in the freezer for quick meals.
-If you plan on freezing the burritos, it's best to make them only with black beans, sweet potatoes, cilantro lime quinoa, and mashed avocado.
-Don't add any fresh or wet ingredients like lettuce, tomatoes, or hot sauce, because they won't defrost very well and the sauce will make them soggy.
+If you plan on freezing the burritos, don't add any fresh or wet ingredients like lettuce, tomatoes, or hot sauce, because they won't defrost well and the sauce will make the burrito soggy.

-When you're ready to reheat the burritos, you can put them in the fridge to defrost for 24 hours or you can pop them in the microwave still frozen and use the defrost option to warm them up.
 When the burrito is warm all the way through, you can put the burrito in a pan on the stovetop over medium heat for a few minutes to crisp it up a little bit and give it some texture on both sides.

 Recipe Variations

-Success Tips
+Expert Tips

 • Try not to overstuff the burrito.
 I know it's hard because I do it almost every single time, but it will be much easier to roll up and seal if you don't overstuff it.
 I've found that about 2 cups worth of filling is the perfect amount for a large burrito-sized tortilla.

-Chipotle Jackfruit Pork Tacos
+• Vegan Pork Tacos

-Vegan Taco Pasta
+• Vegan Taco Pasta Salad

-High-Protein Vegan Burritos
+High-Protein Vegan Burrito

-5 from 11 votes
+5 from 12 votes

 Print Pin Rate